MolGAN: An implicit generative model for small molecular graphs: Experiments

 \paragraph{Results} Results are reported in Table \ref{tab:vae}.
 Training on the full QM9 dataset (without optimizing any metric except validity) results in a model with a higher unique score compared to the ones in Section \ref{sec:objectives}.

 Though the unique score of MolGAN is slightly higher compared to GrammarVAE, the other baselines are superior in terms of this score.
 Even though here we do not consider our model to be collapsed, such a low score confirms our hypothesis that our model is prone to mode collapse.
 On the other hand, we observe significantly higher validity scores compared to the VAE-based baselines.
+To verify that sampled unique molecules are (mostly) novel and not simply memorized from the dataset, we additionally measure how many of the \emph{unique} molecules are also novel for our model.
+This score is 97\% indicating that almost all unique molecules are indeed novel and MolGAN does not suffer from such problems.

-Notice that, differently from our approach, VAEs optimize the evidence lower bound (ELBO) and there is no explicit nor implicit optimization of output validity.
+Differently from our approach, VAEs optimize the evidence lower bound (ELBO) and there is no explicit nor implicit optimization of output validity.
 Moreover, since a part of the ELBO maximizes reconstruction of the observations, the novelty in the sampling process is not expected to be high since it is not optimized.
 However, in all reported methods novelty is $>60\%$ and, in the case of CharacterVAE, $90\%$.
 Though CharacterVAE can achieve a high novelty score, it underperforms in terms of validity.
 MolGAN, on the other hand, achieves both high validity and novelty scores.